daemonmaker/neural_artistic_style/README.md

 A playground for experimenting with different methods of neural artistic style transfer.

 ## Docker
 The simplest way to get started with this repository is to use docker.
-Just build the image and create the container by executing:
+Just build the image and create the container by executing the following commands from within the repository:

 ```bash
 ./build_image && ./run_image